aws-samples/amazon-transcribe-post-call-analytics/README.md

 You may also want to deploy sample data to test the solution and polulate the UI with some sample calls.
 Set `loadSampleAudioFiles` parameter to `true`.

-There's also an option to install a separate transcript search feature, using kendra.
+There's also an option to install a separate transcript search feature, using Kendra.
 This deploys a Kendra index and a (separate) search web app.
 To enable this set `EnableTranscriptKendraSearch` to `Yes, create new Kendra Index (Developer Edition)`

 While the stack is creating, you will receive an email confirming your Admin username, your temporary password, and the URL for the newly installed PCA web application.